 Question #1: What is the value of video marketing?

-Since 2015, digital video has outranked all other online activities.
+For several years now, digital video has outranked all other online activities.
 If you are not producing video content, you are missing a large area of opportunity.
 50% of all mobile traffic includes streaming video.
 From mobile devices to tablets and laptops, many people look to video to aid them in research before making a purchase.
 More than half of all online adults used video to research a recent purchase.